Simultaneous Sensing Data Acquisition and Sharing in Low-Altitude Wireless Networks: Fundamental Limits and Optimal Signaling: Simulation Results

 \subsubsection{The impact of the target's prior variance}

 Subsequently, we investigate the impact of the target's state variance by selecting the values of $\nu_s^2 \in \{0.1,0.2,0.5,5\}$.
 Due to the significant differences in the order of magnitude of the values for MI and sensing distortions in \eqref{maxCMI2}, we adjust the interval of $\mu$ for each state variance rather than using a fixed interval.
-The essential purpose of the CAS systems is to reduce the uncertainty of the target's prior information, specifically the variance of the state's prior distribution.
+The essential purpose of the \ac{sdas} systems is to reduce the uncertainty of the target's prior information, specifically the variance of the state's prior distribution.

-In Fig. \ref{CDVSV}, each point represents a lower CAS distortion compared to the prior variance, even at the \ac{snc}-optimal points.
+In Fig. \ref{CDVSV}, each point represents a lower \ac{sdas} distortion compared to the prior variance, even at the \ac{snc}-optimal points.
 This reduction is attributed to the resource multiplexing gain achieved through the dual-functional signaling strategy.
-Additionally, we observe that the CAS-optimal point gradually shifts from sensing-optimal to communication-optimal as variance increases.
+Additionally, we observe that the \ac{sdas}-optimal point gradually shifts from sensing-optimal to communication-optimal as variance increases.
 A small variance indicates relatively accurate prior information about the target's state, necessitating an ISAC channel input with strong sensing capabilities for better accuracy performance.
 Conversely, as variance increases, greater emphasis on communication performance is required to convey more information.

-We provide the detailed distributions of the CAS-optimal channel input for different state variances.
+We provide the detailed distributions of the \ac{sdas}-optimal channel input for different state variances.
 For a small variance (e.g., $\nu_s^2=0.1$), the sensing distortion becomes small accordingly.
 It is at least less than the prior variance; otherwise, the user can `guess' the state information in terms of the prior distribution.
 Therefore, a large weighted factor is required, e.g., $\mu = 690$, to balance the values of MI and sensing distortion in \eqref{maxCMI2}.
-In this case, the CAS-optimal distribution aligns with the sensing-optimal distribution, specifically a standard 2-ary pulse amplitude modulation.
-As anticipated, the optimal $\mu$ values decrease with increasing state variance, and the CAS-optimal distribution changes accordingly.
+In this case, the \ac{sdas}-optimal distribution aligns with the sensing-optimal distribution, specifically a standard 2-ary pulse amplitude modulation.
+As anticipated, the optimal $\mu$ values decrease with increasing state variance, and the \ac{sdas}-optimal distribution changes accordingly.